-Bona fide residents of the Virgin Islands must file the paper form with the Virgin Islands Bureau of Internal Revenue.
+Extensions of time to file.
+You can get an automatic 4-month extension of time to file your tax return.
+See Extensions of time to file under Filing U.S. Tax Returns, earlier.
+Bona fide residents of the Virgin Islands must file paper Form 4868 with the Virgin Islands Bureau of Internal Revenue.
 Non-Virgin Islands residents should file separate extension requests with the IRS and the Virgin Islands Bureau of Internal Revenue and make any payments due to the respective jurisdictions.
-However, the Virgin Islands Bureau of Internal

-Revenue will honor an extension request that was timely filed with the IRS.
+However, the Virgin Islands Bureau of Internal Revenue will honor an extension request that was timely filed with the IRS.